 Advancing Diversity & Social Change in Honor of Paul Davidoff

 San Francisco, California

 The Bayview CBTP represents a new commitment to the long-underserved Bayview-Hunters Point community.
-Partnering with trusted community organizations, the plan helped restore trust, transparency and accountability of the community.
-Participatory budgeting, an equity index tool and identified action items for both short- and long-term implementation demonstrated the planning team's commitment to centering the voices and needs of the community.
+Partnering with trusted community organizations, the plan helped restore trust, transparency, and accountability in the community.
+Participatory budgeting, an equity index tool, and identified action items for both short- and long-term implementation demonstrated the planning team's commitment to centering the voices and needs of the community.

 Resilience & Sustainability Award

 Building upon its foundation of strong planning, Henderson was able to quickly respond to community needs during the height of the COVID-19 pandemic through its recovery plan.
 The planning team led and facilitated six recovery support function groups to identify and distribute resources to the region's most vulnerable residents and first responders.
 Long-standing regional partnerships were strengthened as community stakeholders across jurisdictions collaborated to leverage funding, resources, and information.